• Skip to primary navigation

 Pirozhki buns with filling

-Backing the buns with filling in the oven is much simpler.
+Backing the stuffed buns in the oven is much simpler.
 Bake them at 400ยฐF for 20 minutes.
 The sweet pirozhki tend to bleed out.
 That looks messy, but it is usually quite delicious.

 Pirozhki Buns with Filling

-After baking, you can coat them with butter for a shiny look.
+After baking, you can coat the buns with butter for a shiny look.
 That is completely optional.

 Pirozhki Buns with Filling